 - Is there anything on your Premium Rate Statement that you don’t understand?

 The WCB as a whole is complicated and can be overwhelming – rate setting is no exception.
 It is in your best interest to advise the WCB of any inaccuracies or misinformation as soon as possible.
 A recalculation could result in a premium reduction and even if it doesn’t, it guards against any unexpected surprises later on.

 As always, we are here to answer your questions to the best of our ability.
-If you have concerns regarding your premium statement, payroll reporting, COVID-19 claims or are looking for ways to lower your WCB premiums, you can contact us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook ,Twitter , or LinkedIn.
+If you have concerns regarding your premium statement, payroll reporting, COVID-19 claims or are looking for ways to lower your WCB premiums, you can contact us directly, during business hours, using our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook ,Twitter , or LinkedIn.